Detroit-first. Draft-obsessed.

 A Detroit-specific fit model, not a universal grade

-Profiles carry a Pistons Fit Score.
+Every profile carries a Pistons Fit Score out of 100.
 It's a six-pillar editorial model — Cade Spacing, Defensive Identity, Immediate Role Readiness, Frontcourt Need, Bench Pull-Up, Grit / Role Discipline — calibrated for what Detroit actually needs around its current core.
+Numeric only.
+No letter grades.

+It applies the same way to a 2026 archive prospect, an incoming rookie, or an early 2027 name.
 It is not a national draft grade and it is not objective truth.
-A prospect can be a top-five talent and still score poorly here if the fit with Cade and the frontcourt is wrong.
+A top-five talent can still score poorly here if the fit with Cade and the frontcourt is wrong.
 Read the full Fit Score methodology →

 How we handle Intel

-Intel articles cite the underlying source on every claim that isn't ours — national reporters, team beats, video breakdowns, on-the-record scouts.
+Intel articles — rookie reports, Summer League notes, roster context, and 2027 scouting — cite the underlying source on every claim that isn't ours: national reporters, team beats, video breakdowns, on-the-record scouts.
 The Sources block at the bottom of every Intel piece is the receipt.

 When we synthesize across reporters, we say so.
 When something is our projection or our take, it's framed that way and not laundered as reporting.